 With all of the waiting and FastPass management, you’ll use up your phone’s battery pretty quickly.
 So bring a spare cell phone battery pack!

 If you don’t want to buy a battery pack, at least bring your charger.
 There are a few AC outlets in the park, especially outside of restroom areas.
 Worst case, you can plug in your phone to see what time your next Fast Pass is at, or to charge your phone to get an Uber home.

 The Magic Kingdom offers free Wi-Fi throughout the park.
 It worked well for me, so take advantage of it, especially if your phone plan doesn’t have unlimited data.
 You may need it to download a movie while in line!

 11. Doing multiple parks in one day is almost a non-starter

-While planning our trip, I naively thought that we might be able to do two parks in one day by arriving on time and using Fastpasses.
+While planning our trip, I naively thought that we might be able to do two parks in one day by arriving right at opening time and using Fastpasses.
 Boy was I wrong.

-With the 45 minute delay in getting in, and the three hours we spent in line for Space Mountain, so much of our day was shot that it was ludicrous to think we could have done another park in the same day while still riding all of the ones we came to ride.
+With the 45 minute lagoon ferry ride on the way in, and the three hours we spent in line for Space Mountain, so much of our day was shot that it was ludicrous to think we could have done another park in the same day while still riding all of the ones we came to ride.